October Meeting

 General Information

 Those unable to meet in person may join us on Zoom for the book discussion.
 In winter months we may meet only on Zoom.
 On those occasions, you can join us at 6:15 for general conversation, followed by the book discussion at 6:30.
-Information about the meeting place and time will be published in Weekly Windows.
+Information about the meeting place and time will be published in Albany UU—Windows Weekly.

 By phone: 1-929-436-2866